seud0nym/tch-gui-unhide/utilities/README.md

 - Removes packages related to CWMP, Telstra monitoring, and Telstra AIR

 Optionally, it can also:
 - Set the hostname of the device and the domain of the LAN.
-Default Telstra hostnames (except telstra.wifi, which is used by EasyMesh) are removed.
+Default Telstra host names (except telstra.wifi, which is used by EasyMesh) are removed.
 - Set the device DNS servers
 - Disable or enable content and printer sharing, and the DLNA server
-- Disable or enable all ALGs (FTP, TFTP, SNMP, PPTP, IRC, AMANDA, RTSP, SIP)
+- Disable or enable all WAN ALGs (FTP, TFTP, SNMP, PPTP, IRC, AMANDA, RTSP, SIP)
 - Disable or enable telephony, and enables VoLTE backup voice service and SMS reception
 - Disable or enable DECT Emission Mode
 - Disable or enable UPnP